 Before I blabber on too much I’ll explain what Ataxia is and how it affects me.

 Ataxia is a degenerative neurological progressive condition that is caused from damage to the cerebellum.
 In my case, I was a mutation as the doctors call it.
-Episodic Ataxia is a recessive gene so either my mom or dad should have it but neither one does.
+Episodic Ataxia is a dominant gene so either my mom or dad should have it but neither one does.
 I’m like a Mutant Ninja Turtle but way cooler.

 My cerebellum is smaller than it should be so because of that.
 I have difficulty with my balance.
 It causes my fine motor skills to deteriorate, I have eye movement abnormalities, migraines, and tremors.
 Fun stuff!
 To a lot of people it can look like I am drunk.
 But because Ataxia isn’t a visible disability no one really knows I have it except me.
 I try and control my symptoms as much as I can.